Salome, Where She Danced

-Salome, Where She Danced is a 1945 American Technicolor Western drama film directed by Charles Lamont and starring Yvonne De Carlo, Rod Cameron, and Walter Slezak.
+Salome, Where She Danced is a 1945 American Technicolor Western drama film, directed by Charles Lamont and starring: Yvonne De Carlo, Rod Cameron and Walter Slezak.
 The film follows the adventures of a dancer in 19th-century Europe and the United States.
 It is loosely based on the story of Lola Montez.
 Choreography was by Lester Horton.

 Plot

 The film opens in Virginia in 1865, shortly after General Lee's surrender at Appomattox Court House.
 A war correspondent, Jim Steed, exchanges comments with Count von Bohlen, an arrogant Prussian army officer serving as a military attaché during the American Civil War.
 A year later, Steed is in Vienna shortly before the outbreak of the Austro-Prussian War of 1866.
 There, he encounters a famous dancer, Anna Marie, whom he persuades to spy for him on von Bohlen, now a member of the Prussian general staff, who has become infatuated with her.
-The secret plans, rhough, which they manage to pass on to the Austrians, are unable to prevent the decisive Prussian victory.
+The secret plans, though, which they manage to pass on to the Austrians, are unable to prevent the decisive Prussian victory.

-Escaping Vienna just ahead of the conquering Prussian army, they journey to the United States, where they plan to organize a successful career for her in show business.
-Stopping in a small western town to stage a show, they choose the exotic Salome for her debut, but it is robbed at gunpoint by local desparados.
-After Salome is able to recover their money from the bandits, the town elders decide by popular acclaim to rename the settlement "Salome Where She Danced".
+Escaping Vienna just ahead of the conquering Prussian army, they journey to the United States, where they plan to organize a career for her in show business.
+Stopping in a small western town to stage a show, they choose the exotic Salome for her debut, but it is robbed at gunpoint by local desperados.
+After the money is recovered from the bandits, the town elders decide by popular acclaim to rename the settlement "Salome, Where She Danced".
 The bandit leader, Cleve Blunt, an ex-Confederate soldier, develops a romantic interest in Anna Marie and accompanies her on the journey westward.

 After moving on to San Francisco, they persuade a wealthy Russian colonel to back her career.
 Just as she is set to make a success, the arrival of Count von Bohlen seeking revenge leads to a final confrontation.